mehulagg/gitlab/doc/user/application_security/index.md

 ### Secure jobs in your pipeline

-If you add the security scanning jobs as described in [Security scanning with Auto DevOps](#Security-scanning-with-Auto-DevOps) or [Security scanning without Auto DevOps](#Security-scanning-without-Auto-DevOps) to your `.gitlab-ci.yml` each added ]security scanning tool](security-scanning-tools) will behave in the following way (you can follow direction for each tool to customize it).
+If you add the security scanning jobs as described in [Security scanning with Auto DevOps](#Security-scanning-with-Auto-DevOps) or [Security scanning without Auto DevOps](#Security-scanning-without-Auto-DevOps) to your `.gitlab-ci.yml` each added [security scanning tool](#security-scanning-tools) will behave in the following way (you can follow direction for each tool to customize it).

 A job, for each compatible analyzer, will be created in the `Test`, `Dast` or `Fuzz` stage of your pipeline and will run on the next new branch pipeline.
 In some cases (Security Dashboard, Vulnerability List, Dependency List) you will only be able to view the scans that occur on the default branch.
 Please note that one tool may use many analyzers.